What Does a Mindfulness Coach Do?

 What Makes Jen’s Approach to Mindfulness Coaching Unique

-Because I am both a licensed clinical mental health counselor and a mindfulness coach, I bring a clinical lens to my coaching work.
+As both a licensed clinical mental health counselor and a mindfulness coach, I also bring more than four decades of experience practicing and teaching mindfulness meditation.
 I understand the neuroscience of stress, anxiety, and resilience.
 I know how trauma lives in the body and how mindfulness can support — and sometimes need to work alongside — clinical treatment.

 This means I can meet you where you are with both depth and skill.
 My coaching work is grounded in more than four decades of experience, advanced training in Mindfulness-Based Stress Reduction with Jon Kabat-Zinn and ongoing study of the neuroscience of well-being.